jaykapasi28/practice-git/README.md

-# practice-git
+# Project-portfolio-website

-This is just for practicing git and hosting it for first time
+This is the website where you can manage all your projects.